kaovilai/n8n-playwright/DEPLOYMENT_NOTES.md

 ```

 This prevents the docker-entrypoint.sh script from trying to execute `n8n "n8n start"` which causes the failure.

+#### 2. Browser Compatibility on Alpine Linux
+n8n-nodes-playwright downloads browsers compiled with glibc which are incompatible with Alpine's musl libc, causing "posix_fallocate64: symbol not found" errors.

+**Solution:**
+- Install system browsers (chromium, firefox) from Alpine packages
+- Use a background script to replace downloaded browsers with symlinks to system browsers
+- Custom entrypoint script that runs browser configuration in background after container starts

 ### Memory Requirements
 - **Development**: 600-800MB recommended